-has a fixed point. \end{enumerate} \end{thm} \cref{emb5} implies the following theorem: \begin{thm} Let $n$ be a positive integer.
-Then there exists an $S^2$-component $C_n$ of $R^*(\#_n \Sigma (2,3,5,7))$ satisfying the following condition: for any orientation preserving diffeomorphism $h$ on $\#_n \Sigma (2,3,5,7)$, the fixed point set of
+has a fixed point. \end{enumerate} \end{thm} Combining this with \cref{emb5}, we obtain the following result. \begin{thm} There exists an $S^2$-component $C$ of $R^*( \Sigma (2,3,5,7))$ satisfying the following condition: for any orientation preserving diffeomorphism $h$ on $ \Sigma (2,3,5,7)$, the fixed point set of

-contains $C_n$. \end{thm}
+contains $C$. \end{thm}

-The paper is organized as follows: In \cref{Preliminaries}, we will review several invariants $\{\cs_{X,c}^j\}$, $\{r_s(Y)\}$ and $\{\Gamma_Y(k)\}$ appearing in the theorems in \cref{Introduction}.
-In \cref{Invariants lY}, we give the definitions of $\{l^s_Y\}$, $\{l^k_Y\}$ and $l_Y$ and show several properties of these invariants.
-In \cref{Some remarks for QX}, we see formal properties of invariants $\{\cs_{X, c}^j\}$ containing a connected sum formula, the behavior of $\{\cs_{X, c}^j\}$ for $j$ and a surgery formula.
-In \cref{Invariants of 2-knots}, we introduce a family of invariants $\{\cs_{K, j}\}$ of $2$-knots.
-Moreover, using the results in \cref{Some remarks for QX}, we show \cref{2-knot1}.
-In \cref{Morse type perturbation}, we give sufficient conditions (\cref{finiteness1}) of finiteness of $l^s_Y$, $l^k_Y$ and $l_Y$.
-In \cref{Convergence}, using a technique of instanton Floer theory, we will show the existence of flat connections.
-We prove the main theorems containing \cref{2-knot2} and \cref{emb1} in \cref{Proof of main theorems}.
+This paper is organized as follows: In \cref{Preliminaries}, we review the invariants $\{\cs_{X,c}^j\}$, $\{r_s(Y)\}$ and $\{\Gamma_Y(k)\}$ appearing in the theorems in \cref{Introduction}.
+In \cref{Invariants lY}, we define $\{l^s_Y\}$, $\{l^k_Y\}$ and $l_Y$ and show several properties of these invariants.
+In \cref{Some remarks for QX}, we establish formal properties of the invariants $\{\cs_{X, c}^j\}$ including a connected sum formula, the behavior of $\{\cs_{X, c}^j\}$ for $j$, and a surgery formula.
+In \cref{Invariants of 2-knots}, we introduce a family of invariants $\{\cs_{K, j}\}$ of $2$-knots and using the results of \cref{Some remarks for QX}, we show \cref{2-knot1}.
+In \cref{Morse type perturbation}, we give sufficient conditions (\cref{finiteness1}) for finiteness of $l^s_Y$, $l^k_Y$ and $l_Y$.
+In \cref{Convergence}, using a technique of instanton Floer theory, we show the existence of flat connections on 4-manifolds under assumptions of the existence of embeddings and prove Theorems~\ref{2-knot2} and \ref{emb1}.
 In \cref{Extendability}, we prove \cref{emb5}.
-In \cref{Examples}, we show \cref{emb3} and \cref{rep1}.
-In this section, we also compare $\{\cs_{K,j}\}$ with other $2$-knot invariants which obstruct a certain class of $3$-manifolds as Seifert hypersurfaces.
+In \cref{Examples}, we prove Theorems~\ref{emb3} and \ref{rep1}.
+In this section, we also compare $\{\cs_{K,j}\}$ with other $2$-knot invariants which can be used to obstruct a certain class of Seifert hypersurfaces.